Home » Posts tagged 'alex deluce'

 Oh Canada!
 Canadians Starting To Feel The Pain of Debt.

+Oh Canada!
+Canadians Starting To Feel The Pain of Debt.
 Many Canadians are facing the consequences of spiraling debt.
 The Bank of Canada has increased its key interest rate three times since last summer, prompting some of Canada’s larger banks to raise their prime lending rates.
-Forty-seven percent of Canadians are feeling the pinch, indicating they will not be able to meet ordinary living expenses without incurring more debt.
-More than half say that high-interest rates will make it increasingly difficult to repay existing debts, with 33 percent fear that rising interest rates will force them into bankruptcy.
+Forty-seven percent of Canadians are feeling the pinch, indicating they […]

 The Dollar’s 70-Year Dominance Slowly Coming To An End

-The US dollar hasn’t been backed by gold since 1971, but that might change soon.
+The Dollar’s 70-Year Dominance Slowly Coming To An End The US dollar hasn’t been backed by gold since 1971, but that might change soon.
 Republican Congressman Alex Mooney is proposing that the US once again place value on the dollar by backing it with physical gold.
-The problem is, the Federal Reserve has been printing money with the abandon of a drunken copy machine, and the 147.3 million ounces of gold being held in Ft.
-Knox may not be enough to cover the out-of-control fiat currency currently in circulation.
+The problem is, the Federal Reserve has been printing […]

 The Central Bank Bubble: It Will Be Ugly